T-Mobile integrates Yext to help customers find T-Mobile faster

-Of course, an excellent and swift in-store experience is great but only if customers know that the store exists.
-"One of our biggest concerns was basically, ‘Are the stores showing up in Google for the queries they should be showing up for?’" explains May. "’Do they show up on the map accurately, not only on Google, but also on Bing and Apple Maps?’
-Those are the top three engines that people use and we want to make sure the store locator pin is indeed in the right spot.
-The other challenge we faced was making sure that all our location information was correct and updated across myriad other sites so that Google would see that and Bing would see that and pick up positive signals.
+Of course, an excellent and swift in-store experience is great, but only if customers know that the store exists.
+"One of our biggest concerns was basically, ‘Are the stores showing up in Google for the queries they should be showing up for?’" explains May. "’Do they show up on the map accurately — not only on Google, but also on Bing and Apple Maps?’
+Those are the top three engines that people use, and we want to ensure the store locator pin is indeed in the right spot.
+The other challenge we faced was ensuring all our digital knowledge was correct and updated across myriad other sites so that Google would see that, and Bing would see that, and pick up positive signals.
 What we were doing just wasn’t working."

 A rebranding helped bring these challenges to the fore.
-"In 2008, we acquired SunCom, a smaller proprietor operating in parts of the south and in Puerto Rico," May says.
-"Years later, many of those stores were still showing up as SunCom on Google because dozens of other directories hadn’t removed them.
-I would contact these numerous directories and they would tell me to contact the aggregator services to change the company name there so that it would flow onto their sites.
-And I would tell them ‘that is why I’m contacting you, because we have done all that and you still haven’t changed it.’
+"In 2008, we had acquired SunCom, a smaller proprietor operating in parts of the South and in Puerto Rico," May says.
+"Years later, many of those stores were still showing up as SunCom on Google, because dozens of other directories hadn’t removed them.
+I would contact these numerous directories, and they would tell me to contact the aggregator services to change the company name there so that it would flow onto their sites.
+And I would tell them ‘that is why I’m contacting you, because we have done all that, and you still haven’t changed it.’
 It felt like Catch-22."

-T-Mobile’s online presence has improved substantially since launching with Yext.
+T-Mobile’s local search presence has improved substantially since launching with Yext.
 In its first year using the platform, 45,000,000+ Yext-powered listings appeared correctly in search results.
-Overall, the company’s location information is more accurate, more consistent and more reliable — across multiple channels and devices.
-Brand loyalty and perception have increased among customers, prospects and employees.
+Overall, the company’s location information is more accurate, more consistent, and more reliable — across multiple channels and devices.
+Brand loyalty and perception have increased among customers, prospects, and employees.

 "From a client standpoint," Mays remarks, "what I expect from an agency or partner is — one — that they provide the service they said they’d deliver — two — that they provide great customer service, and — three — I expect them to come to the table often with new ideas, new concepts, changes that are happening in the industry and what we need to do to roll with those changes.
 Yext has been hitting it on all three pillars there."

-"We have gone to great lengths to manage all our retail stores internally, from a central database, which is something that most companies are struggling to get right," continues May.
-"We have a centralised system with checks and balances in place, so location data all flows out from that one database as a source of truth.
+"We have gone to great lengths to manage all our retail stores internally, from a central database, which is something that most enterprises are struggling with to get right," continues May.
+"We have a centralized system with checks and balances in place, so digital knowledge all flows out from that one database as a source of truth.
 Yext came in and helped us do that.
 We want our local operators and franchisees to focus on helping our customers — not to be figuring out what legal bumpers they need to stay within when posting to Google in order for customers to walk in the door.
 We do that on their behalf, so they can focus on sales and service."

 Looking forward, T-Mobile aims to provide increasingly personalised service, both online and offline.
 "We are looking at how people are becoming more and more and more mobile," May says.
 "We are approaching the point where there will be more mobile devices than people in America.
 So we’re focusing on people with multiple devices now.
 How do we serve those needs?
 And what’s unique about those different devices they use?
 When do they use each one?
 What purpose does each device serve?
 And how does their usage vary depending on device?
 It’s peeling back those layers of the onion.
 How are people using our services?
 Ultimately, the question always comes back to, ‘How can we best serve our customers?’"